84rt/UandMe/README.md

 ## Todo:
 - add settings tab
-    - fix dark mode toggle not working
+    - deploy on vercel
+        - add domain
     - add greg mode (makes the person who is named "Greg" always right)
     - add stripe payments
-    - ad logging and display it on the page (so that you can see if the app is working)
+    - add logging and display it on the page (so that you can see if the app is working)
     - add accounts

+## Bucket for `Feature Creap`:
+    - fix dark mode toggle not working
         - log in with google
         - log in with github